MicrosoftEdge/WebView2Feedback/specs/TrackingPrevention.md

 ```
 /// Tracking prevention user preference kind.
 [v1_enum] typedef enum COREWEBVIEW2_TRACKING_PREVENTION_USER_PREFERENCE_KIND {
+  /// Indicates that tracking prevention is turned off.
+Setting to this level if
+  /// `IsTrackingPreventionEnabled` is true means privacy protection features are enabled
+  /// but will not block cookie and resource requests from known tracking domains.
   COREWEBVIEW2_TRACKING_PREVENTION_USER_PREFERENCE_KIND_OFF,
   /// The least restrictive level of tracking prevention for users who enjoy
   /// personalized advertisements and who do not mind being tracked on the web.